wookey-project/wookeypedia/sphinx/source/tataouine/newdriver.rst

    endif

 .. warning::
    You are free to add whatever entry you wish in the driver Kconfig file, but each entry **must be named with the driver Kconfig prefix**.
-This avoid any collision or errors.
+This avoids any collision or errors.
 It also helps when grep'ing in the generated .config file

 Integrating your driver to the Tataouine SDK
 """"""""""""""""""""""""""""""""""""""""""""